gordonguthrie/pometo/docs/user_documentation/variables.md

 Error
 55 66 77 + MYVar
 -----------^
-VARIABLE NOT DEFINED (MYVar:variable is not defined) on line 2 at character 12
+VARIABLE NOT DEFINED [MYVar: variable is not defined ] on line 2 at character 12
 ```